 As for the numbers suggested by the MUH, they seem arbitrary to me.
 If Daredevil can tell twins apart – which he should be able to do – why stop at twenty feet?
 This shouldn’t be a matter of any fixed distance but by how strong the particular odor is, what other odors are present, whether they are indoor or outside and, in the case of the latter, which way the wind is blowing.

 The MUH also states that the concentration of an odor has to be 30 parts per million which is quite clearly just a number someone came up with.
-The concentration required to elicit a response to an odor varies widely depending on the nature of that odor and there are many scents that you and I can detect at concentrations lower than 30 parts per million.
+The concentration required to elicit a response to an odor varies widely depending on the nature of that odor and there are many scents that you and I can detect at concentrations much lower than 30 parts per million.
 So, what is required for us, Matt Murdock or your dog to be able to smell something?

 1. In order to detect a scent, it has to be able to get into your nose.
 You don’t actually smell the buffet table fifty feet away when you walk into a restaurant.
 What you smell are the molecules origination from that buffet table that managed to disperse through the air and travel up your nostrils.